doriantaylor/xslt-transclusion/README.md

 Template authors will have to manually propagate the `$resource-path` parameter through their work.
 Moreover, resource authors will have to take into account the potential for acyclical, yet unsustainably long transclusion paths.
-Parametric resources may also fall into this category.
+Parametric resources (i.e., those which can vary by URI query parameters) may also fall into this category.

 ### Links, Fragments, and IDs